metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - 13:30: finished entering all the corrections; almost ready to send.
 - DONE: fix Wittgenstein reference
 - TODO: generate document with references; submit!

+## Thu 26 Jan 2017 11:06:23 GMT
+-  actually made myself start the submission process - bit of a psy-barrier there.
+Made some progress.
+But want to do some other things today as well.
+So saving halfway through: url - https://mc.manuscriptcentral.com/rjce